jchatel/quickmail-next-docs/campaigns/text-variations-spintax.md

 ![screenshot](../images/001_file-ePFS24ZTUV.png)

-It's also possible to add multiple text variation sets in the email to vary the emails even more!
+You can also add multiple variation sets in a single email to create even more variety:

 ![screenshot](../images/002_file-DvBWR6VONr.png)

-Any text variations added can be picked randomly when prospects get to the email step.

-So the example above may send an email like:
+Each time a lead reaches the email step, one variation from each set is picked at random.
+For example, the variations above may produce an email like this:

 ![screenshot](../images/003_file-yABVGpvaNf.png)

-**Pro tip:** Aside from text variations, you can also have email variations if you want to do A/Z testing and track which copy is working best.
+**Pro tip:** In addition to text variations, you can also create email variations for A/Z testing to track which copy performs best.
 Check this out.